nqpz/inform7-scaffolding/README.md

     `release.ulx` and make it available in `result/`.
 This is useful if you only need to build the game, and not actively develop it.

+  - Run `make map` to open Inform's generated world HTML page, showing, among other things, a map of your created world.
+(All this target does is call `xdg-open` to open `scaffolding/Index/World.html`.)
+    You must have first built either a test build or a release build.

 (Alternatively, if you can't install Nix, you can follow the [Inform 7 manual on how to use its GUIs](https://ganelson.github.io/inform-website/book/WI_1_3.html) and